A quick and easy thrift store transformation - turning a ho-hum paper mache deer into a cool, modern, and fun Christmas decoration.

-This season I’m enjoying mixing rustic and shiny with fresh greens on our burlap and silver mantel and our metallic tree with a burlap ribbon.
-I had a lot of fun creating this sideboard vignette to coordinate using these items plus apothecary jars, a cake stand, and a cute white deer that started out like this:
+I had a lot of fun creating this sideboard vignette to coordinate using this theme plus apothecary jars, a cake stand, and a cute white deer that started out like this:

 What cracked me up is that the paper mache deer had been decorated at one time around it's neck - evidenced by some leftover glue and stray green garland pieces - and still carried a hand-penciled price tag of ...drum roll...$15.
 Um, do you think someone thrifted it when no one bought it for that price, or after having paid that?

-Okay, I’m kidding about the purple.
+Okay, kidding about the purple.
 If that ever comes into style somewhere, I still wouldn't do it.
-Gotta draw a line somewhere and I guess a purple deer is my line.
+Got to draw a line somewhere and I guess a purple deer is my line, ha.

 Have you found any thrift items you're using to decorate for the holidays?